satriani-vai/vertrux-icon-theme/README.md

 # vertrux-icon-theme
-Advanced nitrux-icon-theme - Light and Dark
+vertrux-icon-theme - Light and Dark